denisnevenov/denisnevenov/README.md

 - ⚡ I'm mostly using Photoshop, Figma, Chrome DevTools, Sublime Text and Visual Studio Code

 - 🌐 My personal projects
-- 🌐 https://denisnevenov.github.io/ - A landing page made with HTML5/CSS3/JavaScript and Bootstrap 5
+- 🌐 https://denisnevenov.github.io/ - I designed a landing page and coded it with HTML5/CSS3/JavaScript and Bootstrap 5.
-- 🌐 https://crocwithknife.fun/ - Small website made with HTML5/CSS3/JavaScript
+- 🌐 https://crocwithknife.fun/ - I designed a small website about a croc token and coded it with HTML5/CSS3/JavaScript.

 <!---
 denisnevenov/denisnevenov is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.